fluxcd/flux/site/monitoring.md

 menu_order: 70
 ---

-Both fluxd and fluxsvc expose `/metrics` endpoints which can be scraped for monitoring data in Prometheus format; exact metric names and help are available from the endpoints themselves.
+The flux daemon exposes `/metrics` endpoints which can be scraped for monitoring data in Prometheus format; exact metric names and help are available from the endpoints themselves.

-# fluxd
+# flux

 The following metrics are exposed:

 * Duration of connection to fluxsvc
-* Platform request latencies
+* Cluster request latencies